 It can be really hard to demonstrate the value of logo design.
-Good logo design.
+Good logo design, that is.

 The cost value of logo design

-As a graphic designer, I find myself in a position of having to defend the cost of my services more often than I’d like, and the cost of a logo design seems to be one of the things that surprises people the most.
-How does a little thing like that cost so much?
-Why is it that I charge less for a double-sided flyer design, that has so many components and looks like a more complex piece of graphic design, than I do for a logo?
+As a designer, I’ve certainly been on the receiving end of someone’s surprise after sending a quote for designing their logo.
+How does a little mark like that cost so much?
+Why do I charge less for a double-sided flyer design, that has so many components and looks like a more complex piece of graphic design, than I do for a logo?
 How come it takes so long?

 I can’t speak for every logo designer out there, but in this post I’m going to outline the reasons why I believe good logo design is so valuable, and therefore worth the price tag that can come with it.
-Why your logo is not something you want as cheap as possible.
+I want to share why your logo is not something you want as cheaply as possible.

 Consider how much use you get out of a logo.
 A good logo will be timeless and versatile.
 You’ll be able to use it for years, on your website, your business cards, your packaging, your social media, across all your marketing material and anything else related to your business.
 Think of how many people see your logo and the value it brings to your business by helping it to be more visible, and look professional.

 The extensive use of your logo, compared to a “one time” design, like a marketing flyer, is one reason why the price of a logo becomes high.
 The reliability and longevity the logo needs to have is part of why so much research and thought has to go into its design.

 Your logo is a core visual element of your brand, and your brand is a central part of your business.
 A good brand is often the difference between a successful business, and one that never manages to take off.
 Your logo is part of a strategy that determines how you define your business.
 How it builds trust and recognisability from your audience.
 How it set your business apart.